HarikaAncha/Tensorflow_Pima_Diabetes/README.md

 ### Project
-Developed a Nueral Network model using Tensorflow that would predict if a given person has been tested positive or negative for Diabetes.
+Developed a neural network model using Tensorflow that would predict if a given person has been tested positive or negative for Diabetes.

 ### Data